-State statutes specify that course enrollees who are not residents of Wisconsin are to be charged uniform out-of-state tuition for Collegiate Transfer courses and for Postsecondary / Vocational-Adult courses.
+State statutes specify that course enrollees who are not residents of Wisconsin are to be charged uniform out-of-state tuition for Associate of Arts/Associate of Science courses and for Occupational courses.
 This tuition is to be charged in addition to program fees.